akdsco/next/DOCUMENTATION.md

 All the bindings reffer to functions inside `controller.js`.
 Those functions contain all calls necessary for actions.
 Depending on action, controller will call methods from `model.js` and `view.js` and this way update local database and re-render any changes in the view.
-It contains specific chains of commands needed for actions like `addItem` or `editItem` Anything to-do app will do, will be started in `controller.js`
+It contains specific chains of commands needed for actions like `addItem` or `editItem` `view.js`

-`view.js`

 This file contains all methods which purpose is to manipulate DOM elements and change the way the application displays